Marcellits/pagination_challenge/README.md

 ## Notes

+Two routes were built using POST and GET requests.
+The first one was used to add 100 documents into the MongoDB in order to manually test /apps endpoint.
+The GET route was built according with the following logic:

+- Setting a condition when user add param "by" with value "name" or "id".
+Since "by" is a required param, if the user omits it, prints an error message.
+- Setting default values for "start" , "end", "max" and "order", in case user omitted these informations.
+- "max" param has precedent if "end" is bigger than "max".
+- Setting the range according with params.

 By default, MongoDB generates a unique ObjectID identifier.
-So avoiding two id's for each document, I used only the default id (with underscore \_id).
+So avoiding two id's for each document, I used only the default id (with underscore).

 ## Do you want to check how this project works?